ultimate271/notes/book/Dragon/The Dragon and the King.md

 as well make it even if it didn't make a difference one way or another to his legacy.

+## The prosperity of the people under the king
 And so the king lived on like this, living with his people in the time that he wasn't governing the people, and preparing things in order to allow continued prosperous growth.
 Under his leadership the people saw continued overall